yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/seamless-sdk-payment-web.md

 });
 ```

-Notice that when using the `startSeamlessCheckout` you already have to specify the callbacks to handle the payments.
-In addition, you can customize the checkout interface using the `texts` objects.
+When using `startSeamlessCheckout`, specify the callbacks to handle payments.
+You can also customize the checkout interface using the `texts` objects.

 ### Parameters